elenaguilarv/Mission-to-Mars/README.md

 - Use Bootstrap to style the web app

 ### Workflow
-In order to scrape the four hemisphere images, I created an empty list (hemis_images) to append the results there, then performed a for loop that could iterate through the appropriate image indexes (4,8) to scrape the their URLs and titles and store them as a dictionary as {title:url}.
+In order to scrape the four hemisphere images, I created an empty list (hemis_images) to append the results there, then performed a for loop that could iterate through the appropriate image indexes (4,8) to scrape their URLs and titles and store them as a dictionary as {title:url}.
 Before the loop could move to the next photo, I had to call the browser.back() function so that it could continue to run without errors.

+#### Portfolio
 ![alt text](https://github.com/elenaguilarv/Mission-to-Mars/blob/master/challenge/mars_webpage.PNG)